 The seven Pilgrim churches

-The seven churches pilgrimage is part of a centuries-old pilgrimage whose tradition is still cultivated today. i introduce the seven pilgrim churches to you.
+The seven churches pilgrimage is part of a centuries-old pilgrimage whose tradition is still cultivated today.
+We introduce the seven churches pilgrimage to you.

-In addition, i show you, how to visit three pope basilicas and the catacombs in one afternoon, following the seven churches pilgrimage route.
+In addition, we show you, how to visit three pope basilicas and the catacombs in one afternoon, following the seven churches pilgrimage route.

 Best time to visit: all year